 Those reasons alone, have me itching for another plant and I am SO excited to add several more to our home from a local greenhouse here in Florence, SC called Forest Lake Greenhouses.
 I am a huge supporter of shopping local and supporting small businesses and one of my favorite places here is the Greenhouses.
 The owners and employees are all super help with tips, tricks and plants for certain areas of your home and/or yard.
 Regardless which plants you decide to add into your home, know that they will vastly improve your overall wellbeing.

 Plants like snake plants and English ivy double as air purifiers and are on the easier side to keep alive.
+I also love spider plants, peace lilies, boston ferns, bamboo palms, area palms, and weeping figs for indoor air purifying.
 The addition of plants into your home will dramatically change the air inside.
 Plants are natural air filters.
 USE THEM, they really are the cheapest way to clean your air.
 Plants are also really pretty and offer another way to decorate.
 I have several different types of plants that I love and have in my home.
 Make sure to check out my home tour IGTV plants update when you have some time.

 Want to add on to purifying your air in addition to have indoor plants?
 Check out the following ways that I also suggest amping up the indoor air purifying of your homes.